himrasmussen/HWinfo-analyzer/README.md

 ###Voltage
 Checks if 3.3v, 5v and 12v are within 5% +/-
+Graph of each rail's plot's deviation from rail average

 &nbsp;

-The app can be used locally.
-Clone the repo, get Python 3.6 (or newer) and run hwinfo-analyzer.py. :)
+Currently the app can't be run locally.